Abdullah-TU/Python/README.md

-A showcase of my python related coding
+A showcase of my python code